kofemann/mdbench/README.md

-    -f, --files <N>  : number of generated files per directory -d, --dirs  <N>  : number of generated directories to generate -s, --size  <N>  : size of generated files in B/K/M/G -h, --help       : help message
+    -f, --files <N>  : number of generated files per directory -d, --dirs  <N>  : number of generated directories to generate -s, --size  <N>  : size of generated files in B/K/M/G -n, --no-clean   : do not delete created files and directories -h, --help       : help message

   and PATH points to a directory where the test should run.
 Currect directory is